Noobgamer0111/SubwaySurfersDecrypted/README.md

 If only kids on TikTok could actually STFU about game modification, and piracy, this project would not have to exist.

+Update (26/05/2023):

+Nothing much has changed with this project.
+Currently, the most effective tactic available (the HerrErde method) is to generate a JSON in the original format, and add the intended values.
+After that, the new JSON is copied into the target folder to be replaced.

 Discord Server: https://discord.gg/NAXbNwKK2V